stevewalsh124/NAM-Model-Validation/README.md

 ### Optional) aggregate_covmtxs_expntl.R, combine_covmtxs.R and PWmean_post_expntl.R (Posterior calculations related to the pointwise mean)
 Skipping these are suggested; we found assuming zero mean outperforms this estimation for this application.
 This is also computationally intensive, given there are over 26000 grid points when you aggregate all TC landfall locations.)

+*: Indicates that different script variants exist for the different implemented models.

 ### 3) GibbsSamp_LM2.R (Gibbs sampler\*)
 This takes MLEs and Hessian matrices as inputs and obtains posterior draws via MCMC for each theta_i, as well as mu_theta and Sigma_theta.
 Details on the modeling are provided in Walsh et al. Output saved as RData.